 Why You Should Visit

-Hitz-Rhodehamel Woods is a large high-quality forest spanning ridge tops, ravines and upland areas.
+Hitz-Rhodehamel Woods in Brown County is a large high-quality forest spanning ridge tops, ravines, and upland areas.
 The preserve features chestnut oak forests on its dry ridges, and white oak forests in the steep ravines.
 In April, the spring wildflowers are vividly strewn throughout, and in mid-October, the autumn colors of the forest beautifully.
 Unlike nearby natural areas, you won't have to fight the crowds to experience the best of what nature has to offer.

 What the Conservancy is Doing/has Done